Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 </blockquote>

 <p>
+This definition focuses on the magnitude of daily fluctuations, independent of their direction.
-An equivalent definition is the monthly standard deviation of daily returns:
+An equivalent formulation defines volatility as the standard deviation of daily returns within the
+month:
 </p>

 <blockquote style="margin:16px 0;padding:12px 16px;border-left:4px solid #cbd5e1;background:#f8fafc;">